-Grants receivable
+Grants

 Grants are included in the statement of financial activities on a receivable basis.
 The balance of income received for specific purposes but not expended during the period is shown in the relevant funds on the balance sheet.
-Where income is received in advance of entitlement of receipt its recognition is deferred and included in creditors as deferred income.
+Where income is received in advance of meeting any performance-related conditions there is not unconditional entitlement to the income and its recognition is deferred and included in creditors as deferred income until the performance-related conditions are met.
 Where entitlement occurs before income is received, the income is accrued.